Markxth/Splitter/README.md

 The contour filtering currently assumes storyboard-like structures with relatively clear panel boundaries and spacing.
 Whilst it may work on other pictures, it was built with the aforementioned prototype structure in mind.

-The following images may return weird results or just not work, however, see examples/negative for applied examples:

--random pictures without any sort of structure to them

 3. Current Detection Heuristics

 The system currently uses: